randomnoun/sql-explainerator/README.md

-# explain-to-image
+# sql-explain-to-image

-**explain-to-image**  converts query optimisation plans ( the output from an 'EXPLAIN' statement ) into pretty diagrams
+**sql-explain-to-image**  converts query optimisation plans ( the output from an 'EXPLAIN' statement ) into pretty diagrams

 It's based on the 'visual explain' pane in [MySQL Workbench](https://www.mysql.com/products/workbench/), and looks like this: